 - Processed Foods: It’s a key ingredient in candies, sodas, baked goods, cereals, and numerous processed snacks, contributing to sweetness, texture, and preservation.

 - Labeling: Look for terms like “glucose syrup,” “glucose-fructose syrup,” or “high fructose corn syrupHigh fructose corn syrup (HFCS) is a sweetener derived from cornstarch through a multi-step process.
 It’s a common ingredient in many processed foods and beverages, providing sweetness and contributing to texture and preservation.
-Think of it like a concentrated sugar… Read More (HFCS)” on ingredient lists to identify corn syrup.
+Think of it like a concentrated sugar solution, but with a slightly different composition than regular table… Read More (HFCS)” on ingredient lists to identify corn syrup.

 Types of Corn Syrup and Metabolic Impact